-The general theme of World Cities Day is Better City, Better Life, while each year a different sub-theme is selected, to either promote successes of urbanization, or address specific challenges resulting from urbanization.
+The general theme of World Cities Day is ‘Better City, Better Life’, and each year a different sub-theme is selected, to either promote successes of urbanization, or address specific challenges resulting from urbanization.

 Last year the host city for World Cities Day was Liverpool, UK and there were 50 activities in 23 countries to celebrate the day.

 Information on the previous World Cities Day celebrations is available here.